Space-time design for deep joint source channel coding of images Over MIMO channels: Conclusion

 \section{Conclusion}

-In this paper, we presented novel DeepJSCC schemes for wireless image transmission over Rayleigh fading MIMO channels when CSI is available only at the receiver.
-In the diversity scheme, the user adopts OSTBCs to benefit from the full diversity offered by the multiple antennas.
+We presented novel DeepJSCC schemes for wireless image transmission over Rayleigh fading MIMO channels when CSI is available only at the receiver.
+To the best of our knowledge, these are the first practical JSCC schemes for multiple antenna systems when CSI is not available at the transmitter.
+In the diversity scheme, the user adopts OSTBC to benefit from the diversity offered by the multiple antennas.
 For the multiplexing scheme, the user directly maps the codewords to the transmit antennas and the residual assisted MMSE equalizer at the AP is used to estimate the transmitted codewords.
 Both schemes use end-to-end training to design the outer DeepJSCC encoder/decoder pairs.
-Simulation results show that with two transmit antennas, the diversity scheme outperforms the multiplexing scheme with lower system SNR and smaller number of receive antennas.
-We also show that the proposed system can outperform the ideal separation-based scheme adopting BPG algorithm delivered at the MIMO capacity.
-Exploring the end-to-end reconstruction performance of other diversity-multiplexing trade-off points and the data-driven selection among multiple OSTBCs will be considered in a future work.
+Simulation results show that, with two transmit antennas, the diversity scheme outperforms the multiplexing scheme with lower system SNR and a smaller number of receive antennas.
+We also show that the proposed system can outperform the ideal separation-based scheme, which adopts the BPG algorithm and transmits at the MIMO capacity.
+Exploring the end-to-end reconstruction performance of other diversity-multiplexing trade-off points and the data-driven selection among multiple OSTBCs will be considered in our future work.